mvolkmann/blog/src/svelte/from-react.md

   on mount and update to use `onMount` and `afterUpdate`.
 - Change uses of the `useEffect` hook that should only run when certain variables change to a reactive statement.
+- If something isn't updating properly after a prop value change, you probably forgot to use `$:` somewhere.

 {% endraw %}